marcosgz/background_job/README.md

     "UsesJob" { queue: 'default', retry: 3 },
     "BatchImportJob" { queue: 'import', retry: 0 }
   }
-  # Default is true true, it means that will raise an error if the job is not defined in the jobs configuration
+  # Default is true, it means that will raise an error if the job is
+  # not specified in the jobs configuration
+  #
   # conf.sidekiq.strict = false
 end
 ```